OpenAstronomy/openastronomy.github.io/_projects/2017/sunpy/mag_field.md

 ---
-name: Field Extrapolation in Spherical Coordinates
+name: Map3D Class for Field Extrapolations in Spherical Coordinates
-desc: Generalize magnetic field extrapolation to spherical coordinates in `solarbextrapolation` package.
+desc: Generalize magnetic field extrapolation to spherical coordinates in `solarbextrapolation` package with a "coordinate-aware" 3D Map-like object.
 # add a short one line description of your project
 requirements:
 # Student requirements: